gcixdev/gcix/docs/user/01-core.md

 ### Reuse collections

 Namespacing significantly enhances the reusability of collections.
-You can encapsulate an entire Gitlab CI pipeline within a collection and then reuse that collection for each environment.
+You can encapsulate an entire GitLab CI pipeline within a collection and then reuse that collection for each environment.
 By repeating the collection within a loop for all environments, namespacing ensures that all jobs of the collection are populated uniquely for each environment, enabling efficient